 The deals themselves are not transparent, but it would be a stretch to say they take place contrary to international agreements.
 The effort to curtail trade mispricing is called ‘the arms-length principle’ that is to say all parties- whether they are corporations dealing between subsidiaries or domestic business people- should deal as though they had no relationship to one another.
 Price should therefore be based on normal market forces.
 Unfortunately that is not the way it works in reality.
 A very large proportion of the pricing of trade is done in tax-planning departments of multinational corporations where they are quite specifically making decisions to evade or avoid VAT, customs duties, income taxes and so on.

 Prominent US and other advanced country commercial banks have been involved in money laundering and have had to pay fines for breaking anti-money laundering (AML) laws (unfortunately the fines are often not great enough to pose any series disincentive when compared to the money that can potentially be made).
+This called for a greater need for certified anti-money laundering specialists who are trained to look out for and deal with businesses that are tied to money laundering practices.
+There are some institutions that offer to help those who are training for the CAMLS providing cams exam questions to assist with their training.
+It will be a while before anti-money laundering is tackled on a grander scale but the training provided could be helpful in working towards trying to stop it.
 In a study, we found that between 24-44% of total economic outflows are absorbed in offshore centres, while commercial banks absorb the rest… up to 76%.
 The specific range depends on how one defines offshore centres (OFCs).
 If Switzerland and Ireland are counted as OFCs, then we get the higher end of the amount absorbed.
 Our findings indicate that both banks and offshore centres absorb illicit funds from developing countries and both of these parties are quite opaque regarding such transactions.